The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 Living Shadow should be precast after Inception Formation to fit more hits under buffs.
 Casting it as Brute Justice lands should put its first hit under buffs cast after the second GCD.

-Reprisal can be used once the castbar passes the "E" in "Mega Holy" after Wormhole Formation to cover both hits.
+Reprisal can be used once the castbar passes the "E" in "Mega Holy" after Wormhole Formation to cover both casts.

 Salted Earth will tick on both bosses at triple enrage if placed like so: